pzelnip/pycascades2021/Readme.md

 - Other tools Pysnooper, iceCream, Hunter, pytrace - trace function calls, automate process of adding print()
 - birdseye, Thonny - graphical debuggers that can visualize values of expressions
 - Python tutor - web based interactive program visualization

+## Making Games With PPB

+Piper Thunstrom

+Technical difficulties, screen went green

+PPB PursuedPyBear <https://ppb.dev/>.
+Showed demo of how to build up a simple game with library.

+Had to leave talk early to go to the MEAN talk.